Semaglutide side effects and how to manage them

 How to manage fatigue on semaglutide

-About one in ten people experience fatigue while taking semaglutide.
-Fatigue can be a common side effect of many medications, as well as changes in routine or pain — both of which occur when taking semaglutide.
+About one in 10 people experience fatigue, including a lack of energy or weakness, while taking semaglutide.
+Fatigue can be a common side effect of many medications, as well as changes in routine, which may occur when taking semaglutide.
+For example, you might be exercising more or adjusting what you eat, either of which counts as a change in your routine.

 To reduce fatigue, start by getting enough sleep every night.
-Following a well-balanced diet, staying hydrated, and exercising regularly — all of which are recommended when taking semaglutide —can also help boost your energy.
+Quality of sleep matters just as much as quantity.
+Some people with excess weight may have sleep disorders, like obstructive sleep apnea, which significantly reduces your quality of sleep such that you do not feel well-rested in the morning.
+Following a well-balanced diet, staying hydrated, and exercising regularly—all of which are recommended when taking semaglutide—can also help boost your energy.

 How to manage indigestion and heartburn on semaglutide

-Around 5%–9% of people may experience indigestion or heartburn as a side effect of semaglutide.
-Certain foods can trigger this feeling, including some of the foods you may want to avoid to relieve nausea anyway, such as greasy, spicy, fried, or acidic foods.
+Around 5–9% of people may experience indigestion or heartburn as a side effect of semaglutide.
+Certain foods can trigger this feeling, including some of the foods you may want to avoid to relieve nausea anyway: greasy, spicy, fried, or acidic foods.
 You may also want to avoid caffeine and carbonated beverages.

-In addition to what you eat, certain behaviors can increase your likelihood of experiencing indigestion or heartburn.
-Avoid lying down after you eat, and have your last meal at least a few hours before bed.
+In addition to what you eat, certain behaviors can increase your likelihood of experiencing indigestion or heartburn on semaglutide.
+Some tips to reduce heartburn include:

 How to manage dizziness on semaglutide

 Fewer than 10% of people experience dizziness as a side effect of semaglutide.
 Dizziness can be caused by several things, including dehydration from vomiting and diarrhea.
 If you feel dizzy, take it easy when getting up after sitting or lying down.
+Get up slowly, sit before you stand, and have something you can hold on to nearby.
 Also make sure you’re eating enough and staying hydrated with water.

-Dizziness can also be a sign of low blood sugar, or hypoglycemia.
+Dizziness can also be a sign of low blood sugar (hypoglycemia).
 If you are taking other medications to manage your type 2 diabetes, such as metformin or insulin, you may have an increased risk of experiencing hypoglycemia.
 Know the warning signs, which include:

 • Headache